SciML/JumpProcesses.jl/docs/src/jump_types.md

   jump process
 - `c(du, u, p, t, counts, mark)` calculates the update given `counts` number of jumps for each jump process in the interval.
-- `numjumps` is the number of jump processes, i.e. the number of `rate` equations and the number of `counts`.
+- `numjumps` is the number of jump processes, i.e., the number of `rate` equations and the number of `counts`.
 - `mark_dist` is the distribution for a mark.